 \subsection{Circulations of the density currents}

 To characterize the vorticity of the two currents, we now introduce two flow velocities,

 and the corresponding circulation (vorticity flux)

-where the integral is taken along a closed curve in $xy$-plane in counter-clockwise direction.
-Usually, the flow velocity $\boldsymbol{v}_{N(H)}$ not only depends on the phase gradient $\boldsymbol{\nabla}_T\phi_{\lambda}(\boldsymbol{r})$, but also on the density distribution $|\Psi_{\lambda}(\boldsymbol{r})|^2$.
+where the integral is taken along a closed curve in the $xy$ plane in the counter-clockwise direction.
+Usually, the flow velocity $\boldsymbol{v}_{N(H)}$ depends not only on the phase gradient $\boldsymbol{\nabla}_T\phi_{\lambda}(\boldsymbol{r})$, but also on the density distribution $|\Psi_{\lambda}(\boldsymbol{r})|^2$.
 Thus, the two circulations are path-dependent.
-For a focused beam, the beam waist increases, and the density decreases when leaving the focal plane.
-Thus, the circulations $\kappa_N$ and $\kappa_H$ for a fixed closed-loop in $xy$-plane are not conserved on propagation.
+For a focused beam, the beam waist increases and the density decreases when leaving the focal plane.
+Thus, the circulations $\kappa_N$ and $\kappa_H$ for a fixed closed-loop in the $xy$ plane are not conserved during propagation.

 For a special case with $|\Psi_{+}(\boldsymbol{r})|/|\Psi_{-}(\boldsymbol{r})|=C$ ($C$ is a coordinate independent constant), we can obtain conserved path-independent circulations.
 In this case, the flow velocities reduce to a simplified form,